fodisi/hackapay/README.md

 This project uses [truffle-security](https://github.com/ConsenSys/truffle-security) to analyze potential exploits.
 To run a full analysis, you'll need to create an account with [MythX](https://mythx.io/), and use the ETH Address and Password provided.
 Once you have the ETH Address and password from MythX, open the file [mythx-config-sample.sh](mythx-config-sample.sh).
-Insert the ETH Address and password provided, and run execute the exports (with the appropriate ETH address and password) on you command line
+Insert the ETH Address and password provided, and run the export commands (with the appropriate ETH address and password) on you command line.

 ```.sh
 export MYTHX_ETH_ADDRESS=YOUR_MYTHX_ETH_ADDRESS